 This is a special design where trucks get attached to the deck of a longboard.

 You enjoy more on these trucks as compared to drop-through trucks, but top-mount provides more enjoyment than Drop-Mount.

 Also, the longboard manufacturers look interested in using these trucks under the longboards.

-During our experimentation on longboard vs. skateboard, we came to know that the most common truck shape in longboarding is top-mount.
+During our experimentation on longboard vs skateboard, we learned that the most common truck shape in longboarding is top-mount.

-Here, the deck stays above the trucks allowing newbies to ride without shocks comfortably.
+Here, the deck stays above the trucks allowing newbies to ride comfortably without shocks.

 As described in the shapes, trucks and the deck are at the same level, increasing stability.
-As stability is inevitable, we always recommend these types of longboards for new entrants.
+As stability is inevitable, we recommend these longboards for new entrants.